Loader

 Two Factor Authentication

-Two Factor Authentication provides an additional optional level of security.
-When enabled, a user will need to prove their identity by inputting a code they will receive to confirm their login.
-While you do not need to save trusted devices in order to enable two factor authentication, it is suggested.
+As of August 12, 2025 Two Factor Authentication (2FA) is now required for all emfluence platform logins.
+Two Factor Authentication provides an additional level of security.
+Users will need to prove their identity by inputting a code they will receive to confirm their login via email.
+While you do not need to save trusted devices in order to use two factor authentication, it is suggested.

-Once activated, you will regularly be prompted to provide a new generated code when logging in.
+You will regularly be prompted to provide a new generated code when logging in.
+If you are logging in from trusted devices, these two factor confirmations will be less frequent.
 These will be sent to the email saved on your user record.
 In order to complete the login process, check your email to find the new code.
-The use of trusted devices in combination with two factor authentication will lengthen the amount of time between needing to provide a code to confirm your identity as if you are logging in on a previously saved trusted device you may not be forced to type the code on every login attempt.
-Any time you log into the platform from somewhere other than a trusted device, and have two-factor enabled, you will be prompted to input the code sent to you.
+Any time you log into the platform from somewhere other than a trusted device, you will be prompted to input the code sent to you.
 Also, when your last two-factor authentication came more than 30 days, even if you are on a trusted device, you will prompted for the code.
 If you do not save trusted devices, you will be prompted every single time you log in.